prince-css/EEG-Motor-Imagery-Classification-CNN-Pytorch/README.md

 [A Novel Approach of Decoding EEG Four-class Motor Imagery Tasks via Scout ESI and CNN](https://iopscience.iop.org/article/10.1088/1741-2552/ab4af6/meta)

 The method in this repository is EEG source imaging (ESI) + Fourier Transform for joint time-frequency analysis + Convolutional Neural Networks (CNNs).
 The raw data has been processed using the Matlab Toolkit Brainstorm.
+The technique of ESI uses a boundary element method (BEM) and weighted minimum norm estimation (WMNE) to solve the EEG forward and inverse problems, respectively.
+Ten scouts are then created within the motor cortex to select the region of interest (ROI).
+Features were extracted from the time series of scouts using a Morlet wavelet approach.
+Lastly, CNN is employed for classifying MI tasks.

 <img src="https://github.com/prince-css/EEG-Motor-Imagery-Classification-CNN-Pytorch/blob/main/64-channel-sharbrough-1.jpg" alt="64_channels" width="400" height="400">